 HALONG BAY WEATHER IN AUGUST

-Last year, Halong Bay welcomed 5.5 million tourists from overseas and domestic, making it the most popular destination in the Gulf of Tonkin.
+Last year, Halong Bay welcomed 5.5 million tourists, making it the most popular destination in the Gulf of Tonkin.
 Halong Bay is becoming increasingly popular, as more and more tourists put this destination at the top of their travel list.
 Getting started on your vacation plan, it is important to research on the weather first.

 Is August a good time to go to Halong Bay?